microsoft/EdgeML/pytorch/examples/Bonsai/README.md

 `test.npy`.
 Each containing a 2D numpy array of dimension `[numberOfExamples, numberOfFeatures + 1]`.
 The first column of each matrix is assumed to contain label information.
-For an N-Class problem, we assume the labels are integers from 0 through N-1. `bonsai_example.py` also supports univariate regression and can be accessed using the help options of the script.
-Multivariate regression requires restructuring of the input data format and can further help in extending bonsai to multi-label classification and multi-variate regression.
-Lastly, the training data, `train.npy`, is assumed to well shuffled as the training routine doesn't shuffle internally.
+For an N-Class problem, we assume the labels are integers from 0 through N-1. `bonsai_example.py` doesn't support regression yet unlike the tf counterpart Lastly, the training data, `train.npy`, is assumed to well shuffled as the training routine doesn't shuffle internally.